 Venice is scruffy, falling to bits and probably a bit smelly in summer.
 We loved it!
 We arrived by train from Rome and the approaches are not inspiring.
 It is flat, built up and industrial.
 Then the train crosses a long causeway and enters Ferrovia Venezia San Lucia into a different world.
 Leaving the station is a memorable experience: before you is a flight of broad steps leading down to the water of the Grand Canal, to the left is a bridge which is immediately familiar, across it is Venice in all its medieval splendour, exactly as you have always imagined it.

 The first lesson when visiting Venice is to stay on the island rather than the mainland.
 The former is magical and expensive, the latter cheaper but very ordinary indeed.
 The best way to get around is to take the waterbuses or Vaporetti, which go everywhere and are cheap and frequent.
 Spectacular views of all the famous landmarks can be enjoyed from the water.
-This is the landing place for St Mark's Square.
+This is the landing place for St Mark's Square, followed by a shot in the square.
 To the right is the Doge's Palace and behind that is St Mark's Basilica.
 The magnificent brick tower is the Campanile of St Mark's, all some of the most visited and photographed places on earth!

 In Venice people, goods indeed everything moves by water.
 This view of the Grand Canal from the Rialto Bridge shows a variety, but by no means all, of the types of craft we saw during our stay.
 There seems to be the aquatic equivalent of most types of road vehicles, as well as boat jams and canal-rage.